endercrest/VoidSpawn/README.md

 Contributing
 ------
 Feel free to make contributions to the repository.
-When making pull-requests, I ask that you have it aimed at the develop branch where all pre-release development goes.
+When making pull-requests, I ask that aim at the develop branch where all pre-release development goes.

 Installation/Setup
 ------
 VoidSpawn requires a working version of [Spigot](http://www.spigotmc.org/) or [Bukkit](https://bukkit.org/) to be installed and setup.
-Once a Spigot or Bukkit server is setup, drop VoidSpawn.jar into the plugins folder of the server and restart the server.
+Once a Spigot or Bukkit server is setup, drop VoidSpawn.jar into the plugins folder of the server then restart the server.
 For details on how to use the plugin in-game, head over to the VoidSpawn resource page on [SpigotMC](https://www.spigotmc.org/resources/voidspawn.19350/).